simon-ess/training-vm/doc/creating-vm-from-scratch.md

 We did not set a password, which is fine for a personal VM that you run on your own computer/laptop.

-Consider saving the state in a snapshot, *"9.4 fresh"*.
+Consider saving the state in a snapshot, *"rocky fresh"*.

 ## Update the system